Regularized Brascamp--Lieb inequalities: Introduction

+In convex geometry, regularization appears in terms of the convexity of the boundary of a convex body.
+We mention the work of Schmuckenschl\"{a}ger \cite{Schmu} (see also Klartag--Milman \cite{KlMi}) where regularized convex bodies (2-uniformly convex bodies) were investigated and, in particular, Bourgain's celebrated hyperplane conjecture for such convex bodies was established.
+Furthermore, the second author, together with Tsuji, pointed out a close link between the Brascamp--Lieb inequality and the volume product of a convex body \cite{NT,NT2}.
+In particular, they developed ideas which arose out of consideration of the regularized Brascamp--Lieb inequality, and succeeded in confirming Mahler's conjecture for certain regularized convex bodies (see \cite{NT}).

-In addition, a regularized version of the forward Brascamp--Lieb inequality of a different (rougher) nature has recently been obtained by Maldague \cite{Maldague} (see also Zorin-Kranich \cite{ZK}) and has found applications to multilinear Kakeya-type inequalities and decoupling theory for the Fourier transform in work of Guo--Oh--Zhang--Zorin-Kranich \cite{GOZZ}.
+Finally we mention that a regularized version of the forward Brascamp--Lieb inequality of a different (rougher) nature has recently been obtained by Maldague \cite{Maldague} (see also Zorin-Kranich \cite{ZK}), and has found applications to multilinear Kakeya-type inequalities and decoupling theory for the Fourier transform in work of Guo--Oh--Zhang--Zorin-Kranich \cite{GOZZ}.
 The regularization in \cite{Maldague} has a rough cut-off instead of a gaussian weight factor and the input functions $f_j$ are constant on cubes in the unit cube lattice.
-Finally, we remark that whilst the forward version of \eqref{e:IBL} is perhaps a more widely known inequality, thanks to a clever argument of Wolff, it is in fact the case that the gaussian saturation property for the inverse inequality \eqref{e:IBL} implies the gaussian saturation property for the forward inequality and the so-called forward-reverse Brascamp--Lieb inequality in \cite{CouLiu, LCCV} (and hence Barthe's reverse form of the Brascamp--Lieb inequality \cite{Barthe0, Barthe1}).

-Before presenting our main results in Section \ref{section:main}, to help set the scene we give a brief introduction to the forward Brascamp--Lieb inequality and follow this with a more precise description of the recent developments regarding the inverse inequality \eqref{e:IBL}.